 - Use with cakes, cookies, custards, fruits and all kinds of desserts.

-I hope you try this easy and delicious Rose Petal Shortbread recipe find some great uses for rosewater.
+I hope you try this easy and delicious Rose Petal Shortbread recipe to taste the essence of rose water.
 Are you already using rosewater?
 Leave me a comment and tell me your uses.